 Chehalem (‘Chuh-hay-lum’) is an American Indian word meaning “gentle land” or “valley of flowers.”
-This winery is owned by Harry Peterson- Nedry and Bill and Cathy Stoller.
+This winery was initially owned by Harry Peterson-Nedry and Bill and Cathy Stoller.
 Peterson-Nedry has been growing grapes in Ribbon Ridge since 1980 and was the first to plant in this part of the Willamette Valley.

-Chehalem has three distinct estate vineyards, Ridgecrest (37 acres of own-rooted Pommard and Wädenswil planted in 1980; this vineyard is the first in the Ribbon Ridge appellation), Stoller, and Corral Creek (32 acres surrounding the winery).
-The total acres owned is 81.6.
+Chehalem has three distinct estate vineyards, Ridgecrest (originally 37 acres of own-rooted Pommard and Wädenswil planted in 1980; this vineyard was the first in the Ribbon Ridge appellation), Stoller, and Corral Creek (32 acres surrounding the winery).

-The Reserve Pinot Noir is chosen from select barrels, primarily from Ridgecrest Vineyard and is a textbook Williamette Valley Pinot treat.
+The Reserve Pinot Noir is chosen from select barrels, primarily from Ridgecrest Vineyard and is a textbook Willamette Valley Pinot treat.
 A blend of the three vineyards, "3-Vineyards Pinot Noir," is an excellent value-priced wine.
 A number of well-crafted white Alsatian varieties and an unoaked Chardonnay are produced as well.
 The signature Chardonnay, Ian's Reserve, is a vineyard designate from Stoller Vineyard.
 Production is 100% estate grown.

-The winemaker is Wynne Peterson-Nedry, Harry's daughter, who has worked at the winery since 1980.
+The winemaker became Wynne Peterson-Nedry, Harry's daughter, who has worked at the winery since 1980.
 She obtained a degree in chemistry from Bryn Mawr College and a master's degree in enology and viticulture from UC Davis in 2008.
 She joined the winery in 2009 working side-by-side with her father and became the winemaker in 2012.
 Total production is 20,000 cases (45% Pinot Noir).
-The viticulturist is Chad Douglas.
+The viticulturist was Chad Douglas.

 A tasting room is open at 106 S Center St., Newberg.
 New labels appeared in 2013, replacing the former abstract paint compositions with photographs taken in the vineyard.